Second-order Temporal Pooling for Action Recognition: Results

 \subsection{Analysis of Results}

 In this section, we provide more analysis of our results, summarizing when second-order methods improved the performance in the datasets that we use.
-In Tables~\ref{tab:alexnet_comparisons} and~\ref{tab:comparison_KCP_table}, we analyze the actions that are mostly corrected by our pooling scheme.
-As is seen, actions such as \emph{change temperature} and~\emph{spice}, that involves subtle motions, benefit significantly from SMAID images, while actions such as \emph{fill water from tap} and \emph{open/close drawer} that involve several concurrent sub-actions, benefit most from using KCP.
-Qualitative SMAID images from the MPII cooking activities and the JHMDB dataset are provided in Figure~\ref{fig:qual_results} using a three-channel SMAID, each channel using 7 frames.

-In Figures~\ref{fig:jhmdb_per_class_accuracy} and ~\ref{fig:mpii_per_class_accuracy}, we provide the accuracy of each class when using KCP as against those from a recent state of the art on the JHMDB and the MPII Cooking activities datasets respectively.
-On the MPII dataset, we outperform~\citet{zhou2015interaction} on 28 sequences (out of 65), and in most cases the improvement is substantial (10-20 sequences).
+In Figure~\ref{fig:jhmdb_per_class_accuracy} and Table~\ref{tab:mpii_per_class_accuracy}, we provide the accuracy of each class when using KCP as against those from state of the art methods on the JHMDB and the MPII Cooking activities datasets respectively.
+On the MPII dataset, we outperform~\citet{zhou2015interaction} on 28 sequences (out of 64), and in most cases the improvement is substantial.
 On the JHMDB dataset, we outperform the method in~\citet{cheron2015p} on 12 sequences against the 21 actions in the dataset.
+As seen from Table~\ref{tab:mpii_per_class_accuracy}, actions such as \emph{Dry},~\emph{Cut apart}, \emph{Cut slices}, etc. that involve subtle motion cues, benefit most from using KCP.
+In Table~\ref{tab:comparison_SMAID_table}, we compare MPII cooking activities classes that are most corrected by SMAID images.
+We see that actions such as \emph{Change temperature} and \emph{spice}, that involve subtle motions, benefit significantly from SMAID images.
+Qualitative SMAID images from the MPII cooking activities and the JHMDB dataset are provided in Figure~\ref{fig:qual_results} and Figure~\ref{fig:smaid_quals} using a three-channel SMAID, each channel using 7 frames.